 About the Author

-Kevin M. Kruse is a professor of history at Princeton University and the editor or author of five books, including White Flight and One Nation Under God.
+Kevin M. Kruse is a professor of history at Princeton University and the editor or author of seven books, including White Flight and One Nation Under God.
 He lives in Princeton, New Jersey.

-Julian E. Zelizer is a professor of history and public affairs at Princeton University and the author and editor of numerous books, most recently Burning Down the House and Abraham Joshua Heschel.
+Julian E. Zelizer is a professor of history and public affairs at Princeton University and the author and editor of numerous books, most recently Burning Down the House and In Defense of Partisanship.
 He lives in New York City.

 Learn more about this author